jacobvarner/hoops-jacobvarner/_posts/2020-2-7-auburn-basketball-offensive-and-defensive-efficiencies-in-the-bruce-pearl-era-with-graphs.md

 defensive efficiency, and net efficiency (offense minus defense) for each game of the season.
 I've also plotted a line that is a running average of the offensive and defensive efficiencies as the season progresses.
-With this, a game with a higher offensive efficiency than defensive efficiency is a win for Auburn and any games for both metrics above the average are "good" games at that point in the season.
+With this, a game with higher offensive efficiency than defensive efficiency is a win for Auburn , and any games for both metrics above the average are "good" games at that point in the season.

 The offensive efficiencies are in green while the defensive efficiencies are in red.
-The yellow line at the bottom is the net efficiency which shows whether Auburn won or loss if it is positive or negative, as well as the margin of victory or margin of defeat in a tempo free way.
+The yellow line at the bottom is the net efficiency which shows whether Auburn won or loss if it is positive or negative, as well as the margin of victory or margin of defeat in a tempo-free way.

-_Since this is my first time using graphs with my stats, I'm definitely open to feedback on things that can be better conveyed.
+_Since this is my first time using graphs with my stats, I'm open to feedback on things that can be better conveyed.
 Feel free to let me know [on Twitter](https://www.twitter.com/jacobvarner)._